21 Centralities based on the Geodesic Distance

 Sometimes it not important how many people you directly connected to.
 Instead, what is important is that you are indirectly connected to a lot of others.
 As we saw in the lesson on indirect connectivity, the best way to conceptualize indirect connectivity in social networks is via the idea of shortest paths.
 So if you can reach the most other people in the network via shortest paths with only a few hops, then you are better connected that someone who has to use longer paths to reach the same other people.

 This insight serves as an inspiration for a measure of centrality based on closeness.
 The closeness between two nodes is the inverse of the geodesic distance them (Bavelas 1950).
-Recall from Chapter 9 that the geodesic distance is given by the length of the shortest path linking two nodes in the graph.
+Recall from sec-indirect that the geodesic distance is given by the length of the shortest path linking two nodes in the graph.
 The smallest the length of the shortest path separating two nodes in the graph, the closer the two nodes and vice versa.

 Remember that for any number \(n\), the mathematical operation of taking the inverse simply means dividing one by that number.
 So, the inverse of \(n\) is \(\frac{1}{n}\).
 This means that if \(d_{ij}\) is the geodesic distance between nodes i and j in graph \(G\), then the closeness between two nodes is \(\frac{1}{d_{ij}}\).